joeSzaf/weather-app/README.md

 # About
 This project was made to showcase the use of Node as a back-end library.
 This app utalizes api calls to 3rd parties to serve data from a custom made API end point to the front end.

+This app was made as part of the Udemy course "The Complete Node.js Developer Course."